 Child Welfare Services (CWS) assists families by providing services when health and safety issues occur.
-CWS is dedicated to helping families achieve safety and stability, making sure children are
+CWS is dedicated to helping families achieve safety and stability, making sure children are protected from abusive and potentially harmful situations, and ensuring families in our system receive the services they need.

 Services provided by CWS include but are not limited to: